Korku language: Sociolinguistics

-The Indian national census of 2011 reported 727,133 people claiming to speak Korku, which is an unscheduled language according to the Indian system.
-However, Korku is classified as “vulnerable” by UNESCO, the least concerning of the levels of language endangerment nonetheless.
+The Indian national census of 2011 reported 727,133 people claiming to speak Korku, which contributes to Korku being an unscheduled language according to the Indian system.
+However, Korku is classified as "vulnerable" by UNESCO, the least concerning of the levels of language endangerment nonetheless.
 Most adult men are bilingual in Hindi, or multilingual in Hindi and the local Dravidian languages (Zide 2008: 156).
 Literacy in the language is low.

 Throughout recent history, the use of the Korku language has been heavily influenced by larger hegemonic languages, especially Hindi.
 A few Korku-speaking groups have had relative success in increasing the viability of their dialect, specifically the Potharia Korku from the Vindhya Mountains.

 Dialects

 Zide (2008:256) lists two dialects for Korku, a Western and an Eastern one.
 The Western Dialect, which has a handful of subdialects is also called Korku.
 Among the Western varieties, the one spoken in Lahi is notable for its loss of the dual number.